Request Scholarship Information

 Eligible degree students can earn an adult learner scholarship to make college more affordable.
 To apply for a scholarship you must meet eligibility criteria and submit a scholarship essay in addition to completing the application and submitting general degree application materials.

-- Applicants must submit their scholarship essay and all general degree application materials by the beginning of term.
+- Applicants must submit their scholarship essay by the scholarship application deadline and all general degree application materials by the beginning of term.

 - Scholarship awards will be announced within four weeks of the beginning of term.